unaveenj/Simple-Chatbot/README.md

 ## Instructions to use
-1.Go to WolfromAlpha and create an account
+1. Go to WolfromAlpha and create an account
-2.Obtain an API key and add it into main.py
+2. Obtain an API key and add it into main.py